wolfschus/arturiagang/README.md

 # arturiagang
-A Midi Sequence for Linux / SDL to control Arturia BeatStepPro
+A Midi Sequence for Linux / SDL to control Arturia BeatStepPro.

+Works perfect on Raspberry Pi with touchscreen.
+To use touchscreen, pleas run it in fullscreen on X.

 To use binary: